UniMath/agda-unimath/src/real-numbers/isometry-addition-real-numbers.lagda.md

-# The isometric addition of real numbers
+# The addition isometry on real numbers

 ```agda
 {-# OPTIONS --lossy-unification #-}